rackerlabs/support-how-to/content/general/use-pivot-tables-with-your-cloud-billing-invoice.md

 ### About the CSV file

-**Billing Time Charges** under Cloud Servers is the charge for saved images. **Billing Time Charges** under Cloud Files is the charge for storage.
+The charge shown for Cloud Servers is the charge for saved images, and the charge shown for Cloud Files is the charge for storage.

-The column headers in the CSV file are as follows:
+The column headers in the CSV file are defined as follows:

 - ACCOUNT\_NO: Your account number in the billing system
 - BILL\_NO: The identification number of this invoice